Blog

 • is encouraging and supportive (“My first class was so hard, I had no idea it would be that tough!
 Keep with it, you’ll get it – I promise!”)

-Mean girls bring down the energy of a class, and can create a toxic environment for learning.
+Mean humans bring down the energy of a class, and can create a toxic environment for learning.
 Don’t be that person who makes someone feel lonely and left out.

 So Wait – Should I Bring a Friend or Not?